C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 <!-- section -->
 ### 6.c Newspapers and websites as sources of knowledge
 <!-- section-contents -->
-Depending on your age and education, you will be accustomed to specific kinds of news, either television, radio, newspapers, news feeds through your mobile phone, or websites that publish news.
-This assignment asks you to reflect on the sources of your knowledge on current cultural, economical and political developments.
+Depending on your age and educational background, you will be accustomed to specific kinds of news: television, radio, newspapers, news feeds through your mobile phone or websites that publish news.
+This assignment asks you to reflect on the sources of your knowledge on current cultural, economic and political developments.
-- Choose a current topic or event and compare how it is represented in a paper newspaper, a news website, a newsreel on the radio and on the television.
+- Choose a current topic or event and compare how it is represented in a print newspaper, on a news website, in a newsreel on the radio and on the television.
 - Complete the table in your template on the basis of these key questions:
 - Why have you chosen these particular news sources?
 - Do you trust these sources?
 - What is your trust based on?
 <!-- section -->
 ### Reading/viewing suggestions
 <!-- section-contents -->